Chase the Rainy Blues Away With These West Michigan Activities

 3 – Explore the Kid’s Section at your Local Library

-Journey beyond your typical library and find a new one.
+Local libraries are true gems in our communities.
+Visit your town’s library or journey beyond and find a new one.
 They are all different and offer so much for families.
 We’ve put together a great list of local library play areas to get you started.

 4 – Climb the Walls at Open Gym!

-Both Woodland Mall and Rivertown Mall offer indoor play options.
+Both Woodland Mall and RiverTown Crossings Mall offer indoor play options.

-At Rivertown Mall you can spend some time at the treehouse, the carousel, or the children’s area at Barnes & Noble.
+At RiverTown you can spend some time at the Magic Treehouse, the carousel, or the children’s area at Barnes & Noble.

-6 – Take the Kids to an Indoor Pool
+6 – Take a Dip in an Indoor Pool

 There are many local indoor pools around the area that charge admission just for the day or session.